What is Partitioning?

 Partitioning involves dividing large database objects, like tables, indexes, and views, into smaller, more manageable parts.
 This method improves data organization, making it easier to manage large datasets and enhance performance, especially for complex or voluminous data.

-The main advantages of partitioning are better controllability, performance, and availability.
-It allows administrators to optimize and maintain different parts of the database independently, improving query efficiency and system uptime while enabling more targeted management strategies.
+The main advantages include better controllability, performance, and availability.
+This approach allows administrators to optimize and maintain different parts of the database independently, improving query efficiency and system uptime while enabling more targeted management strategies.

-- In some cases, partitioning improves performance when accessing the partitioned tables.
+- In some cases, this method improves performance when accessing partitioned tables.

-- Rarely used data can be uploaded to more cheap data storage devices.
+- Rarely accessed information can be moved to lower-cost storage systems.

-DataSunrise supports partitioning for the following types of Audit Storage databases:
+DataSunrise supports this technique for the following Audit Storage database platforms:

 - PostgreSQL